statamic/docs/content/collections/fieldtypes/assets.md

     description: >
         The folder (relative to the container) to begin browsing.
 Default: the root folder of the container.
   -
+    name: min_files
+    type: int
+    description: >
+      The minimum number of allowed files.
+Leave empty for no minimum.
+  -
     name: max_files
     type: int
     description: >